 Theordy was gripped with awe, with inexplicable joy looking at those paintings.
-He asked his friend, how could he draw such magnificent paintings, how did he manage to express emotions using lines and colors, that, what was the logic, the scientific basis behind his amazing work?
+He asked his friend how he could draw such magnificent paintings, how he managed to express emotions using lines and colors, and, what the logic was, the scientific basis, behind his amazing work.

 His friend told him that art was a matter of expression and not an argument, a work of heart and not mathematical calculation, that surely there was some scientific basis but that art always took a different form, beyond equations and logic.
 Theordy remained unconvinced, and his friend, unmoved.

 I am addressing an important subject today: Karma.
-My inbox is inundated with questions around that, seekers wanting to know about the law of karma, that why did Jews go through the suffering they did, what is the fault of those who die in a natural calamity, why are some children born disabled, why do some die early and so forth.
+My inbox is inundated with questions around it, seekers wanting to know about the Law of Karma; why did the Jews go through the suffering they did?
+What is the fault of those who die in a natural calamity?
+Why are some children born disabled?
+Why do some die early? and so forth.
 Painful questions.
-You may want to read about your karmic account and Law of Karma.
+You may want to read about your karmic account and the law of karma.

 However, I do not believe in pansophy, an absolute philosophy, I do not believe that one theory could be the answer to everything.
-If it was all mathematical, nature, earth, planets, the universe would not be what it is today.
+If it was all mathematical, then nature, Earth, the planets, and the universe would not be what they are today.

-So, the question is not why do bad things happen to good people or the other way, the question is why must there be a universal theory to provide an answer that will fit your frame of understanding, of comprehension, of conditioning?
+So, the question is not why bad things happen to good people or the other way around, the question is why must there be a universal theory to provide an answer that will fit your frame of understanding, of comprehension, of conditioning?

-Two identical seeds are sowed in the ground.
+Two identical seeds are sown in the ground.
 They are nurtured the same way.
 One sprouts and the other one perishes.
 Why?
-The other seed may have perished on its face value, but has it really?
-The decomposing seed is actually the food for millions of microorganisms, it is making the ground fertile, it is supporting an ecosystem just as ably as the one that sprouted, albeit in a different manner.
+The other seed may have perished at face value, but has it really?
+The decomposing seed is actually food for millions of microorganisms, it is making the ground fertile, and it is supporting an ecosystem just as ably as the one that sprouted, albeit in a different manner.

-Duality arises when we label decomposition of the seed as a failure and sprouting as a success.
+Duality arises when we label the decomposition of a seed as a failure and the sprouting of one as a success.

 I believe in God, in Nature, in that mystical dimension.
 It is outrageously beautiful and profound.
 I have experienced it first-hand, that is the basis of my belief.
 Yes, He can have a form based on your own beliefs; I have seen it multiple times so I believe it.

-Should we then reject, the law of karma, the karmic law as outdated, outlandish, and fantastical?
+Should we then reject, the Law of Karma, and see the karmic law as outdated, outlandish, and fantastical?
 No. That will be the equal side of foolishness, of short-sightedness.
-I shall try and elucidate the theory of karmic account and how it applies to individuals in the near future, if not in the next post.
+I shall try and elucidate the theory of the karmic account and how it applies to individuals in the near future, if not in the next post.
 But, please do not apply theories of microeconomics to make sense of macro-phenomena.
 If we persist with any proposition, we will arrive at some conclusion obviously.

-The folly is to accept that conclusion just because it offers you consolation, some justification.
+It is a folly to accept that conclusion just because it offers you some consolation, some justification.
 Theordy’s ability to find an equation in a painting does not mean he has figured out the work of art.

 To understand certain aspects, you have to be an artist, to comprehend others, you need to be a scientist.
-Whether you are drawing landscapes or erecting buildings, just so long you are at peace, you must be doing something noble.
-How would you lead your life if no one ever told you anything about God or religion or the law of karma?
+Whether you are drawing landscapes or erecting buildings, just as long as you are at peace, you must be doing something noble.
+How would you lead your life if no one ever told you anything about God or religion or the Law of Karma?

-Imagine that a group of one thousand infants is dropped on another inhabitable planet with provisions and many survive somehow.
-How would they grow up, what would be their beliefs, their morals, their religion?
+Imagine that a group of a thousand infants is dropped onto another uninhabited planet with provisions and many somehow survive.
+How would they grow up, what would their beliefs be, their morals, their religion?

-I could have expounded on the word of certain scriptures to address your question, I could have offered you some convincing theory, a lofty philosophy, a logical explanation, some fitting thesis, on law of karma, but that is not the way of Swami.
+I could have expounded on the word of certain scriptures to address your question, I could have offered you some convincing theory, a lofty philosophy, a logical explanation, some fitting thesis, on the Law of Karma, but that is not the way of Swami.
 I am committed to truth above everything else.
 I would rather have you ask the right questions through self-inquiry than accept my answers through secondary analysis.